Key takeaways

 Timing your samples

-Practical example, 10,000 monthly transactions
+Practical example: 10,000 monthly transactions

-Sample 100 random items, all 50 over ₹5 lakh, 200 from new vendors, 150 GST coded transactions.
-That is 500 total, comprehensive yet manageable.
-Tune by error rate and team capacity.
+Sample 100 random items, all 50 over ₹5 lakh, 200 from new vendors, and 150 GST coded transactions.
+That is 500 total: comprehensive yet manageable.

 Working with Tally and Zoho